ssomani7/California_Housing_Prices/Readme.md

 ## Performance Measure

 System uses multiple features to make a prediction (it will use the district’s population, the median income, etc.).
 This classifies for a **Multivariate Regression Problem**.
-Hence the performance measure choosen for this is **_RMSE_** (Root Mean Square Error).
+Hence the performance measure chosen for this is **_RMSE_** (Root Mean Square Error).

 ## Dependencies